-Georgia's draft Beneficiary Mitigation Plan will be made available to the public on the OPB VW Mitigation Website.
-OPB will provide a public comment period, and consider the comments received from the public on the draft Beneficiary Mitigation Plan before submitting the final Beneficiary Mitigation Plan to the Trustee.
+Georgia's draft Beneficiary Mitigation Plan was made available to the public on the OPB VW Mitigation Website on December 5, 2017 for a 30-day public comment period.
+The comments received on the draft plan are summarized below and in Table 6.